akeneo/pim-api-docs/content/rest-api/authentication.md

 - Using a PIM v2.x or v3.x?
 [Follow the instructions right here.](#with-a-v2x-and-3x-pim)
 - Still using the v1.7?
 [Here you go!](#with-a-17-pim)

-### Starting from the v4 of the PIM
+### Since the PIM v4
-Starting from the v4 of the PIM, there is now one unique and streamlined way to generate your client ID and secret.
+Since the PIM v4, there is one unique and streamlined way to generate your client ID and secret.
 See by yourself!

 1. Log into your favorite PIM.
 1. Navigate to the `System/Connections` menu.